|

 thought and careful planning.

-Documentation basics:
+| Documentation basics:

 It is advisable for all Marines to create a log book.
 In this log book, you can keep track ofyour Marines activites and any incidents that occur during events.
-Having a log book willmake it easier for your chapter commander to include a Marine update in his or her
+Having a log book willmake it easier for your chapter commander to include a Marine update in his or her monthly report to IFT.
+At the beginning of each month, you can summarize the previous

 month’s activities for simple integration into the chapter’s report.